Greensboro Truth and Reconciliation Commission: Events of November 3, 1979

-On November 3, 1979, a group numbering between 40 and 50 demonstrators arrived at the Morningside Housing projects in Greensboro, North Carolina at 11 a.m. for a peaceful march, aimed at advancing social, economic and racial justice and to protest against the Ku Klux Klan (KKK).
-The march, organized by Nelson Johnson of the Communist Workers Party and set to begin at twelve noon, was confronted by a convoy of nine vehicles, containing 37 members of the KKK and the American Nazi Party.
-These members proceeded to leave their vehicles, confronted the protesters with long pieces of lumber, igniting a violent fight.
-After a short skirmish, members of the KKK and the American Nazi Party retreated to their vehicles and retrieved their firearms, including shotguns, semi-automatic rifles, and pistols.
-A number of individuals began to fire their weapons, lasting a span of eighty-eight seconds, at the protesters.
-Five protesters, Cesar Cauce, Dr. James Waller, Sandra Smith, Bill Simpson and Dr. Michael Nathan, were killed, and ten others wounded.
-Nelson Johnson was, for his part, tackled by law enforcement, detained, and ultimately arrested for starting a riot.
-Johnson later stated, “I knew that in the depths of my soul that we had been set up.”
-A curfew was immediately implemented at the Morningside neighborhood, followed by the deployment of the North Carolina National Guard, and public service announcements to deter anyone from participating in any further marches.
+On November 3, 1979, a group numbering between 40 and 50 demonstrators arrived at the Morningside Homes housing project in Greensboro at 11 a.m. for a peaceful march, aimed at advancing social, economic and racial justice and to protest against the Ku Klux Klan (KKK).
+The event was organized by Nelson Johnson of the Communist Workers Party, and set to begin at twelve noon.
+The marchers were soon met by a convoy of nine vehicles, containing 37 members of the KKK and NSPA, who proceeded to leave their vehicles, confront the protesters with long pieces of lumber, and initiate a violent fight.
+After a short skirmish, members of the KKK and NSPA retreated to their vehicles and retrieved firearms, including shotguns, semi-automatic rifles, and pistols.
+A number of individuals began to fire their weapons at the protesters.
+The shooting lasted a span of 88 seconds.
+Five protesters—Cesar Cauce, Dr. James Waller, Sandra Smith, Bill Simpson and Dr. Michael Nathan—were killed, and twelve others wounded.
+Johnson, for his part, was tackled by law enforcement, detained, and ultimately arrested for starting a riot.
+He later stated, "I knew that in the depths of my soul that we had been set up."
+A curfew was immediately implemented in the Morningside neighborhood, followed by the deployment of the North Carolina National Guard, and public service announcements to deter anyone from participating in any further marches.

-At a neighboring area adjacent to the Morningside Housing Project, Claudette Burroughs-White was home when a child ran up to her and informed her of the events he witnessed.
-“I thought he was losing his mind.
+On a street adjacent to Morningside, Claudette Burroughs-White was home when a child ran up to her and informed her of the events he witnessed: "I thought he was losing his mind.
 When I found out that it was the truth, I was just so angry.
 It was scary that in broad daylight the Klan was shooting.
-You start gathering up your children and say come in this house until we find out what’s going on.
+You start gathering up your children and say come in this house until we find out what's going on.
 [The fact that] you can look on television and see people just shooting people, and at the end of all of that, nobody gets a day in prison time.
 It is still unbelievable.
-It is just unbelievable.”
+It is just unbelievable."

-These events, termed the “Greensboro Massacre,” were captured live by the press and profiled on national news outlets including the CBS Evening News, anchored by Walter Cronkite.
-The “Greensboro Massacre” would ironically be quickly overshadowed the following day with the onset of the Iran Hostage Crisis.
+These events, termed the "Greensboro Massacre", were captured live by the press and profiled on national news outlets including the CBS Evening News.
+However, the massacre was overshadowed the following day with the onset of the Iran Hostage Crisis.

-Funeral services for the protesters were attended by upwards of 800 people, with 1,000 law enforcement officials specifically assigned to maintain social order in Greensboro.
+Funeral services for the protesters were attended by upwards of 800 people, with 1,000 law enforcement officials specifically assigned to maintain order.